otaviofcoletti/dxlib/docs/README.md

 ### Requirements
 Install the necessary requirements in a Python 3.10 environment with:

+(Note: a separate Virtual Environment from the main library is recommended)

 ```bash
 sudo apt-get install build-essential
 pip install -r requirements.txt